ABmwansa/amos-repo/Readme.md

 #Monday's work

-this is what we did on monday
+this is what we did n tuesday